 You know the decision that I eventually made.
 I did not leave the apartment that day.
 Instead, I picked up the phone and called the woman-friend who was most affected by my shattering.
 She answered on the second ring and in an equally short time was at my door with food and love.
 Together we wept some more and then I made the call that she had urged me to make for weeks.

 She must have prompted them to expect a call from me, she was influential like that, as the counsellor had an opening and within a couple of days I was in the gentle care of Jewish-woman psychologist.
 Working with her for the next six months, seeing her once a week exhausted my work insurance but this woman-friend of mine paid for the other sessions.
 My resistance to seeing a therapist was soon thwarted.
 I had feared that most Canadian counsellors would not understand my journey as a Jamaican, immigrant, racialized, sexualised, marginalised woman and indeed many to this day would not.
 My woman-friend did as we had spent many hours in heart-to-heart conversations prior to my emptying.
 She carefully sought out a therapist who would as well.
 And she found her.
+Sometimes, for people with deep-rooted trauma that can be very hard to live with and very hard to work through, conventional therapy may not work; they may choose to go the unconventional route and try powerful, transformational experiences such as a safe ayahuasca retreat.
+For me however, the sessions with my therapist proved to be quite beneficial.

 Healing Emotional Trauma